-- Swaddling the baby in a blanket
+- Skin to skin care with mom, or swaddling the baby in a blanket

 If the symptoms are severe, such as if other drugs were used, a second medicine such as phenobarbital or clonidine may be added.
-Breastfeeding may also be helpful if the mother is in a methadone or buprenorphine treatment program without other drug use.

 Babies with this condition often have severe diaper rash or other areas of skin breakdown.
 This requires treatment with special ointment or cream.